-4 reasons tenants in the “Heart of E-Commerce Corridor” can’t help but expand
+Four reasons tenants in the ‘heart of e-commerce’ corridor can’t help but expand

-The “Heart of E-Commerce Corridor,” comprised of Columbus, Cincinnati and Louisville, is the most desirable region in the U.S. for its ideal distribution location.
+The corridor, comprised of Columbus, Cincinnati and Louisville, is the most desirable region in the U.S. for its ideal distribution location

 To accommodate demand, the Midwest region is ramping up development.